haniyousfi/encryptionH/README.txt

-these was 2 script that makes u capable to encrypt all the data on system linux the local_encrypt use many keys , for every directory there is a keylogger that make the operation of encryption localy .Perhaps the gloabl_encryption use only a key_logger for every single file on the system and be more efficient that the other one
+these was 2 script that makes u capable to encrypt all the data on system linux the local_encrypt use many keys , for every directory there is a keylogger that make the operation of encryption localy .Perhaps the gloabl_encryption use only a key_logger for every single file on the system and be more efficient that the other one it also countain a script that output locations of all directories in ur system

 *requirement:
 --works only in linux os